hyperknot/openfreemap/docs/self_hosting.md

 - **tile-gen**

-note: Tile generation is 100% optional, as we are providing the processed full planet files for public download.
-It also requires a beefy machine, see below.
+I there is a 99.9% chance you only need **http-host**.
+Tile-gen is slow, needs a huge machine and is totally pointless, since we upload the processed files every week.

 ### System requirements

-##### Disk space

-- **http-host**: 300 GB for hosting a single run
+**http-host**: 300 GB SSD for hosting a single run and 4 GB RAM

-- **tile-gen**: 500 GB
+**tile-gen**: 500 GB SDD and at least 64 GB ram

-##### RAM

-- **http-host**: 4 GB

-- **tile-gen**: 64 GB+

-##### OS

-- **Ubuntu 22+**
+**Ubuntu 22** or newer

 ---

 ### Warning

-This project is made to run on clean servers or virtual machines dedicated for this project.
+This project is made to run on **clean servers** or virtual machines dedicated for this project.
 The scripts need sudo permissions as they mount/unmount disk images.
 Do not run this on your dev machine without using virtual machines.
 If you do, please make sure you understand exactly what each script is doing.

+If you run it on a non-clean server, please understand that this will modify your nginx config!

 ---